 Press the granola mix into the tray.

-Leave to cool in the tin and then transfer it to an air tight tin.
+Leave to cool in the tin and then transfer it to an air tight tin or container.

 I’ve been having mine for breakfast sprinkled over a banana and natural yoghurt with just a smidge of honey on top.
 It is an absolute delight!